savoygrizzly/dimrill/README.md

 Each operators accept 2 arguments `(left,right)`

-Note that `Equals`, `NotEquals` and `InArray` will not cast the 2 arguments to a specific type, hence the **STRONG** recommendation to validate your data, either in app or using the Variables property in the Schemas.
-This might otherwise return false for specific cases.
+Note that by default `InArray` will cast the value to string if the right value is an object in order to prevent possible injections into mongodb.

+By default with the option `unsafeEquals` set to false, `Equals` and `NotEquals` will cast the right value to `String` if the value is an object in order to prevent possible injections.
+This behavior can be overriden by setting `unsafeEquals` to true in the Dimrill constructor.

 A logical operator, either `AnyValues` or `EveryValues` (think and/or).
 When such operator is present it will check that either all or at least one of the values passed in the block returns true when validated against the main operator. `EveryValues` being the default behavior.
 **These operators are currently not implemented with `ToQuery`**